The dangers of varicose veins: A detailed analysis

 Risk of thrombosis

-One of the most serious dangers associated with varicose veins is the increased risk of deep vein thrombosis (DVT) or superficial vein thrombosis (SVT).
+One of the most serious risks associated with varicose veins is the increased risk of deep vein thrombosis (DVT) or superficial vein thrombosis (SVT).
+If blood clots form in the veins, there is a risk that they will break loose and cause life-threatening complications such as pulmonary embolisms.

 Influence on quality of life